jbeck018/howlerops/docs/PHASE_6_SUMMARY.md

 ## Executive Summary

-Successfully implemented a comprehensive, delightful onboarding and tutorial system for SQL Studio.
+Successfully implemented a comprehensive, delightful onboarding and tutorial system for Howlerops.
 The system provides multiple learning paths, contextual help, and engaging educational experiences that help users discover and master all features.

 ## What Was Built